efranlund/ep-safe-messaging-center/README.md

 ### Configuration

-The `vercel.json` file at the root configures Vercel to:
+The root directory is configured in Vercel's project settings:
-- Use `safe-messaging-poc` as the root directory
+- Set **Root Directory** to `safe-messaging-poc` in the project settings
-- Run build commands from that directory
+- Vercel will automatically detect Next.js framework settings
-- Automatically detect Next.js framework settings
+- Build and install commands will run from the `safe-messaging-poc` directory

 ## 🛠️ Local Development